UPPMAX/HPC-python/docs/day2/install_packages.rst

 .. admonition: Use cases of local general packages

-   - General packages, missing in the environment of the loaded Python module
+   - Packages, missing in the loaded Python module
-       - If you believe a package is useful for all your work
-       - Ex. ``numpy`` is not installed, then make your own!
+       - Ex: You usually use 3D data and ``xarray`` is not installed

 Typical workflow
 ................